Monday 6th February, 2012 | You are here: RBPF Home | About Us | Police Dependant's Trust

 "Assisting the Dependants of Deceased and Incapacitated Police Officers"

 The Trust was the brainchild of a permanent resident who wanted to make a contribution in his newly adopted country of residence.
-A substantial contribution was received in 1993, RBPF Dependant's Trustand an annual contribution has been received thereafter.
+A substantial contribution was received in 1993 and an annual contribution has been received thereafter.

-1. Assisting, on the basis of need, the dependants of Police Officers* who die as a result of injuries sustained during the course of duty.
+1. Assisting on the basis of need, the dependants of Police Officers* who have died as a result of injuries sustained during the course of duty;

-*Members of Police Force, Local, District and Special Constables, Beach & Traffic Wardens, Police Reserves, Supernumerary Police Officers and Police Cadets.
+*Members of the Police Force, Local, District and Special Constable, Beach and Traffic Wardens, Police Reserves, Supernumerary Police Officers and Police Cadets.

 The Trust comprises a Board of Trustees and a Management Committee.